osasuair/SnapShare/README.md

 > codes and proper routing throughout the server.
 The server and client do not depend on each other.
 On the server,
 > modules such as Morgan help clarify the requests sent throughout the server.
 When possible, most operations are
 > asynchronous, so the server can handle multiple users making changes simultaneously.
 The webpage uses Bootstrap's
-> dark theme and some added CSS to give the webpage a more modern dark-themed look, with inspiration from Google's
+> dark theme and some added CSS to give the webpage a more modern dark-themed look.
-> Material Dark design for better user interaction.

 ## Features
 - Artists can delete posts or courses